 Job Share Connect sets out to revolutionize the way we think about work

-In the last year and a half, so many of us have been reevaluating what we want out of life.
+In the past two years, so many of us have been reevaluating what we want out of life.
 Perhaps you want to go back to school, or try a different job, or cut back your hours to spend more time with family.
-Before the pandemic, though, such a transition would be too challenging…
+Before the pandemic, though, such a transition would be too challenging for the…

-In the last year and a half, so many of us have been reevaluating what we want out of life.
+In the past two years, so many of us have been reevaluating what we want out of life.
 Perhaps you want to go back to school, or try a different job, or cut back your hours to spend more time with family.
 Before the pandemic, though, such a transition would be too challenging for the status quo.

 The new company, founded by Jessica Charlsen and Jina Hwang Picarella, PhD, helps match established professionals looking to change their workload and places them both in the same position to share responsibilities.

 Jessica Charlsen knew she was going to struggle to balance work and family as she rose through the ranks of her career, but she wasn’t prepared to live with that status quo.

 “I saw really smart friends opting out, and so, as much as I wanted to make it to the leadership role or wanted to keep growing in my career, I also was looking at it and being like, so then, I miss my family,” she said.
 “I wanted to actually be a parent.
 I don’t want to get home at 6:30 every night.
 I don’t want to have people driving my kids everywhere.
 I wanted to find a way to have both.
 And so I was really digging into this issue and trying to figure out solutions.”

 Charlsen knew her problem, now she just needed to find the right solution.
 That came in the form of her business partner, Jina Hwang Picarella.